shermisaurus/jiit-buy-sell-portal/README.md

 [Link to screenshot's pdf for printing](https://github.com/shermisaurus/jiit-buy-sell-portal/blob/master/demo-pdfs/screens.pdf)

-PS: Screenshots attached at the last pages of this report.
+PS: Screenshots attached at the end of the report.